 Once you've recorded your video (and perhaps made some edits in a video editing application), you're ready to upload it to YouTube.
 The process is fairly simple.
 Just select the Upload button near the top-right corner of any YouTube page (it looks like a video camera with a plus sign in it), then choose your video.

 While the video is uploading, you'll be able to add a video description, choose the visibility settings (which we'll talk about below), and more.
 The upload time will depend on a few factors, including the length of the video and your Internet connection speed.
-Watch this video from the YouTube Help channel to learn how to upload your own videos:
+Watch this video from the YouTube Help channel to learn how to upload your own videos.

 You'll also need to make sure your video is in a supported file format, such as .mpeg4, .avi, or .wmv.
 You can check out this page from YouTube Help to see a full list of supported file formats.

-As we mentioned above, you'll be able to choose from a few different visibility options for any video you upload:
+As we mentioned above, you'll be able to choose from a few visibility options for any video you upload:

 Over the years, there have been several copyright concerns with YouTube.
 For example, many people have uploaded movies, TV shows, and music that did not belong to them.
-The simplest way to avoid a copyright dispute is to only upload videos you've created—this is because you own the copyright to any video you make.
-Watch this video from the YouTube Help channel to learn more about the basics of copyright:
+The simplest way to avoid a copyright dispute is to only upload videos you've created.
+This is because you own the copyright to any video you make.
+Watch this video from the YouTube Help channel to learn more about the basics of copyright.